Captain & Tennilles Greatest Hits

 Immediate runner-ups are Shop Around, Love Will Keep Us Together, and Lonely Night (Angel Face).
 On the extreme other end of the scale, however, are the legendarily saccharine Muskrat Love and of course I Write the Songs (though it must be conceded that neither was originally theirs still, they did record them).

 Shop Around is one of those 70s masterpieces I tend to forget about and then I happen to hear it somewhere and remember oh YEAH, that was GREAT!
-Its a nice & tight trackperfect pop mastery Tennilles vocals strut and stomp brilliantly through the songs structure and wrench it out of its smarmy original tone and right up into an empowering (for ANYONE singing it) testifying of what Jill Conner Browne (the Boss Queen of the Sweet Potato Queens) refers to as the Be Particular mindset (and it reminds me, happily, of the feeling of female-emancipation-and-self-actualization that was refreshingly in the air in the mid-70s).
+Its a nice-n-tight trackperfect pop mastery Tennilles vocals strut and stomp brilliantly through the songs structure and wrench it out of its smarmy original tone and right up into an empowering (for ANYONE singing it) testifying of what Jill Conner Browne (the Boss Queen of the Sweet Potato Queens) refers to as the Be Particular mindset (and it reminds me, happily, of the feeling of female-emancipation-and-self-actualization that was refreshingly in the air in the mid-70s, especially in that it posits a supposition that the woman being addressed is the instigator of the marriage proposal and makes no big deal of that).
 The slippery keyboard work on this trackprecise, to be sure, but not at ALL conventional or predictableis an excellent instrumental counterpart to Tennilles vocals: to the casual listener it doesnt particularly stand out or skew the track, but if youre at all piano-savvy youll be surprised and even a little dazzled by the subtle disorientation of Dragons craft in this simultaneously meticulous and wild beauty.
+All this, AND Tennille slams down a perfect main vocal track plus her own backups to seal the deal: awesome, I tell you.

 Lonely Night (Angel Face) makes a fine companion piece to Shop Around, stylistically cut from the same tree but only in these recordings.
 Love Will Keep Us Together is by Neil Sedaka, as is Lonely Night (Angel Face), but this track scarcely resembles it.
 The evocative/ambient stuff in its opening is an amusing teaser compared with the strong-and-tight delivery immediately following.